awsdocs/aws-data-exchange-user-guide/doc_source/publishing-products.md

 Creating and publishing an API asset allows subscriber requests to an AWS Data Exchange endpoint to proxy through to your API Gateway API\.
 You can then add this data set to a product and add pricing\.
 Then, subscribers can view your product and subscribe to it in the AWS Marketplace catalog and the AWS Data Exchange catalog\.

 AWS Data Exchange features are available including revision access rules, private products, private offers, and subscription verification\.

+You can choose only contract\-based pricing, metered cost pricing \(where the contract pricing is $0\), or a combination of metered and contract pricing\.

+You can choose standard metered costs, or you can specify a custom metered cost\.
+There are three types of standard metered costs available:
++ Per API request
++ Per successful API request
++ Per unit of data transferred in bytes

+**Note**
+Metered costs apply to all API data sets in a product\.
+Therefore, if you want to charge different prices for the same dimension for different API data sets, we recommend that you create these data sets in different products\.

 The process has the following steps: